The Bond Market Is The Best Economist

 The so-called Trump trade, or hopes of future growth, actually peaked in December of 2016.
 The yield curve is flatter than when the election took place, signaling the market is expecting weaker growth than prior to the election.

-The weak growth has been pervasive in housing data, retail sales data, consumption data and low inflation.
+The weak growth has been pervasive in housing data, retail sales data, consumption data, and low inflation.

 I outlined these events detail in past articles: